Tran-Ngoc-Bao/Learn_To_Be_Data_Engineer/README.md

-<b style="font-size:30px">Each folder is a group technologies I learned to become a Data Engineer.</b>
+## Each folder is a group technologies I learned to become a Data Engineer

 ## Programming languages
 #### 1. [Python](programming_languages/python)